slick/slick/src/sphinx/sql-to-slick.rst

 Slick
 ^^^^^^
 Inserts can be a bit surprising at first, when coming from SQL, because unlike SQL, Slick re-uses the same syntax that is used for querying to select which columns should be inserted into.
-So basically, you first write a query and instead of running it you call ``.insert`` on it, passing in the values to be inserted. ``insertAll`` allows insertion of a Seq of rows at once.
-Columns that are auto incremented are automatically ignored, so inserting into them has no effect.
-Using ``.forceInsert`` allows actual insertion into auto incremented columns.
+So basically, you first write a query and instead of creating an Action that gets the result of this query, you call ``+=`` on with value to be inserted, which gives you an Action that performs the insert. ``++=`` allows insertion of a Seq of rows at once.
+Columns that are auto-incremented are automatically ignored, so inserting into them has no effect.
+Using ``forceInsert`` allows actual insertion into auto-incremented columns.

 .. includecode:: code/SqlToSlick.scala#slickQueryInsert